This page has information about voter registration and voting when you are in college.

 What If I Study Abroad?

 If there is an election when you are abroad, you can still vote.
-You must ask for an absentee ballot.
+You must ask for a mail-in ballot.
 We can mail your ballot to your address abroad or you can download your ballot from our website.

 Anything Else I Should Know?